-For those patients who meet the criteria for obesity or overweight, intensive therapeutic counselling on behavioural changes can be an effective part of weight management.
-Empathetic and supportive counselling can help patients to address the challenges of weight management.1
+For those patients who meet the criteria for obesity or overweight, multicomponent psychological interventions which include behavioural modifications, cognitive therapy, and values-based strategies can be an effective part of weight management.
+Empathetic and supportive counselling can help patients to address the challenges of weight management.1,2

 Click on the sections below to explore talking points and resources to help shape your discussions with your patients.